adlnet/xAPI-Spec/xAPI-About.md

 ![Data Flow in xAPI](/xAPIDataFlow.jpg)

 Figure 1 shows the tracking of experiences through the data flow of xAPI.
-While a learner experiences a learning activity, data about that experience is tracked to a Learning Record Store (LRS).
+Within an Activity, data about the learning experiences that take place is tracked to a Learning Record Store (LRS).
 Authentication with the LRS may use the learner's credentials, the activity provider's credentials, or a combination.
 A Data Analysis Tool, acting as a Service with permission, can request the data from the LRS and use it to display meaningful reports or visualizations.
 In the case of more structured learning, a user may be dependent on an Activity Provider to deliver and/or authorize use of content to them.
 Once this triangle of authorization and access is complete, a registration exists for that user in that content tracked by that LRS and experience tracking may proceed.

 ##### Activity Data and Metadata